3D bulk-resolved $g$-wave altermagnetic order parameter in CrSb

-Magnetic quantum oscillation~\cite{Shoenberg1984} (QO) experiments can identify these nodal planes because $\Delta(\vec k)$ does not just go to zero for $\vec k$ on a nodal plane -- it is also mirror-symmetric about the plane.
-Magnetic fields applied in directions lying within a nodal plane, therefore, yield QO orbits for up- and down-spin Fermi surface sheets that are different, but can be mapped onto each other by a mirror operation about the nodal plane, and which therefore enclose the same area.
+In this work, we map the symmetry of $\Delta(\vec k)$ in CrSb by performing magnetic quantum oscillation (QO) measurements through the de Haas-van Alphen effect~\cite{Shoenberg1984,dHvA}, and show that this material is a $g$-wave altermagnet.
+QO experiments are an especially well-suited technique for resolving the nodal planes of an unconventional magnet, and hence the order parameter symmetry.
+This is because $\Delta(\vec k)$ does not just go to zero for $\vec k$ on a nodal plane -- it is also mirror-symmetric about the plane.
+Aligning a magnetic field within a nodal plane therefore produces QO orbits for up- and down-spin Fermi sheets that are different, but can be mapped onto each other by a mirror operation about the nodal plane, and which therefore enclose the same area.
 This leads to a single QO frequency per Fermi pocket for fields in nodal planes.
-By contrast, for fields oriented away from nodal planes, the up- and down-spin Fermi surface sheets are not related by any symmetry operation, and therefore generally enclose different areas, leading to two distinct QO frequencies.
-The exception to the latter scenario is when the field is applied perpendicular to a nodal plane, thereby inducing quasiparticle orbits that are parallel to the nodal plane.
-Orbits that lie within the nodal plane are truly degenerate, whereas those that lie above the nodal plane will have area-degenerate orbits of opposite spin-texture below the plane (see Extended Data Fig. 8).
+By contrast, for fields oriented away from nodal planes, the up- and down-spin Fermi sheets are not related by any symmetry operation, and therefore typically enclose \textit{different} areas, leading to two distinct QO frequencies.
+This thereby yields an expected smoking-gun signature of altermagnetic spin-splitting.